 Project EXPRESS: Experimental Research on Emotion Suppression in Self-Critics

-This project investigates emotion expression and social signaling in people who are high versus low in self-criticism.
+We recently completed running participants for a study on self-criticism and emotional expressivity.
+This project investigated emotion expression and social signaling in people who are high versus low in self-criticism.
 We also are incorporating research on overcontrolled behavior in collaboration with Thomas Lynch, Ph.D. and are planning to develop a novel video-coding measure of social engagement.

 Investigator: Jason Luoma, Ph.D. & Thomas Lynch, Ph.D.